• Home

 When will we notify you that we have received your information?

 When we receive personal information from you directly, we’ll take reasonable steps to notify youhow and why we collected your information, who we may disclose it to and outline how you canaccess it, seek correction of it or make a complaint.
+Sometimes we collect your personal information from third parties.
+You may not be aware that wehave done so.
+If we collect information that can be used to identify you, we will take reasonable stepsto notify you of that collection.

 How do we take care of your personal information?